shuffle-project/melvin-asr/README.md

 **websocket.py**
 Call `python websocket.py {port}` to test the Websockets endpoints.

-## Deployment

 ### Deploy Process
-We are maintaining our code in trunk based development.
-This means we are working on features branches, integrating into one trunk, the main branch.
-**main**: Our main branch is the development base we are integrating in while developing.
-New code is tested in this set.

-### Deploy Pipeline

-For deploying the both services to production, we have a docker-compose solution setup.
-The deployment is handled by GitHub Actions, see the `.github/workflows/deploy-publish.yml` for more information.
+For deploying the the ASR-API to a production stage, there is a Docker Compose & GitHub Actions solution set up.
+The deployment is handled partialy by GitHub Actions, see the `.github/workflows/deploy-publish.yml` for more information.
+And partialy by manual steps.

 Steps in Deployment:
-1. **Build Docker images**: We are building both services in a container using the Dockerfile in the corresponding directory.
+1. **Build Docker images**: We are building a container using the Dockerfile in the root directory of the repository.

 2. **Publish Docker images**: After the build process, both images are published to the GitHub packages registry of the [Shuffle-project](https://github.com/orgs/shuffle-project/).

-3. **Deployment**: Once both services are packed in container and published to the registry, the `docker-compose.yml` and the `scripts/startup.sh` script are copied and run on the Shuffle server.
-This spins up both services to production.
+3. **Deployment**: Once the container is packed and published to the registry, the `docker-compose.yml` and the `/infrastructure` script are copied to the Shuffle server.

+4. **Starting Docker Compose**: After the deployment pipeline copied all files, the startup of the new containers is handled manually.
+Use Docker Compose to shut the current containers down and start the new ones.
+The commands are `docker compose down` and `docker compose up`.
+In case the Containers are not working, keep the old images to rollback the service.

+5. **Smoke Tests**: As described in the section above, there are smoke tests for the REST-API and the Websocket-API of the ASR-API service.
+Run both against the newly running containers to make sure everything is up and running.
+Rollback in case there are any troubles.
+The REST-Endpoints `/` and `/health` can be used for an health-check as well.

 ## License